 #3.
 Rise of Bureaucracy

-I remember my time spent as a resident at a VA hospital when the changes were made to go from paper to electronic records.
+I specifically remember my time spent as a VA hospital resident when changes were made to go from paper to electronic records.

 For a semi-literate computer person, it didn’t affect me as much as it did those older docs that had been writing notes in charts for years.

-This small change began the BIG wave of those guys calling it quits, not wanting to continue spending countless hours of clinic time spent documenting care rather than providing patient care.
+This small change began the BIG wave of a lot of people calling it quits, not wanting to continue spending long hours of clinic time spent documenting care rather than providing patient care.

 To them it wasn’t worth it.
 Could you blame them?

 Studies estimate that doctors spend an hour on average each day, and $83,000 a year dealing with the paperwork for insurance companies.

 Their office staff spend more than seven hours a day.